 - The very first time your bird steps up as expected, click & treat immediately, and excitedly let Polly know what a good girl she is.

-See, the whole trick is training yourself to not respond to unwanted behavior but IMMEDIATELY respond to wanted behavior.
+See, the whole trick to parrot training is training yourself to not respond to unwanted behavior but IMMEDIATELY respond to wanted behavior.
 How would you craft this technique with screaming?

 Choosing Training Techniques YOUR Bird Will Respond To